5

 Assistant Restaurant Manager Resume Example

 Juggling tables and tasks, but your resume didn't make the cut?
-Savor this Assistant Restaurant Manager resume example, prepared with Wozber free resume builder.
-Discover how to blend your managerial know-how with the job's flavor, making your career as successful as a fully-booked eatery!
+Savor this Assistant Restaurant Manager resume example, created with Wozber free resume builder.
+Learn how to blend your managerial know-how with the job's flavor, making your career as successful as a fully-booked eatery!

 Edit Example